DocSavage/rails-authorization-plugin/README.txt

 == Steps in using the plugin

 1. At the top of your config/environment.rb create an AUTHORIZATION_MIXIN constant and set it to "object roles" or "hardwired".
 (See init.rb in this plugin for how the role support is mixed in.)
 2. Make sure your application provides a current_user method or something that returns the current user object.
-Add the constants in environment.rb to set your authentication systemís login page (DEFAULT_REDIRECTION_HASH) and method for storing the current URL for return after authentication (STORE_LOCATION_METHOD).
-(See authorization.rb in the plugin's /lib directory for the default values of DEFAULT_REDIRECTION_HASH and STORE_LOCATION_METHOD.)
+Add the constants in environment.rb to set your authentication system's login page (LOGIN_REQUIRED_REDIRECTION), permission denied page (PERMISSION_DENIED_REDIRECTION) and method for storing the current URL for return after authentication (STORE_LOCATION_METHOD).
+(See authorization.rb in the plugin's /lib directory for the default values of LOGIN_REQUIRED_REDIRECTION, PERMISSION_DENIED_REDIRECTION and STORE_LOCATION_METHOD.)
 3. If you use the "hardwired" mixin, no database use is required.
 Otherwise, you'll have to generate a role.rb model (and its associated join table with User) by running "script/generate role_model Role" and doing "rake migrate".
 4. Add <tt>acts_as_authorized_user</tt> to your user class.
 5. Add <tt>acts_as_authorizable</tt> to the models you want to query for roles.